Smoking and Nicotine Dependence Research Lab

 Email: epstern@mail.yu.edu

-Loriann Cioffi is a third-year student in the Clinical Psychology, Health Emphasis PhD Program.
-She received her masters degree in clinical psychology at Ferkauf Graduate school of Psychology and graduated Suma Cum Laude from St. John’s University with a B.A in Psychology and a minor in Sociology.
+Loriann Cioffi is a fourth-year student in the Clinical Psychology, Health Emphasis PhD Program.
+She received her masters degree in clinical psychology at Ferkauf Graduate school of Psychology and graduated Summa Cum Laude from St. John’s University with a B.A in Psychology and a minor in Sociology.

-For her dissertation, Loriann is examining the role social isolation plays in mediating the relationship between different domains of pain and smoking among adult People with HIV (PWH).
+For her dissertation, Loriann is examining the effect of perceived social isolation on the relationship between pain and cigarette smoking among a sample of adults with HIV.
 For her pre-doctoral thesis, Loriann investigated the mediating role of internalized HIV stigma on the relationship between substance use and anxiety among adult PWH.
 Loriann is also co-coordinating a study called “HIV, individual characteristics, and behavior”, which aims to examine variables related to cigarette smoking and the use of other substances among PLWH.

-She is currently training as a psychology extern at North Central Bronx Hospital in the inpatient adult psychiatric unit and the partial hospitalization program.
-She is also concurrently working as a clinical, cognitive rater at the Experimental Psychopathology Laboratory (PI: David Kimhy) at Icahn School of Medicine at Mount Sinai working on multi site NIMH-funded clinical trials.
-Previously she was an extern at the Parnes Clinic at Yeshiva University and the Northport VA Medical Center in the Substance Abuse Residential Rehabilitation Treatment Program (SARRTP).
+She is currently training as a psychology extern at Queens Hospital Center in the inpatient psychiatric unit for patients with comorbid medical disorders and adult outpatient psychology department.
+Previously she was an extern at North Central Bronx Hospital in the inpatient adult psychiatric unit and the partial hospitalization program, the Northport VA Medical Center in the Substance Abuse Residential Rehabilitation Treatment Program (SARRTP), and the Max and Celia Parnes Family Psychological Services Clinic at Yeshiva University in the Behavioral Medicine sub-clinic.
+She was previously working as a clinical and cognitive assessment rater at the Experimental Psychopathology Laboratory (PI: David Kimhy) at Icahn School of Medicine at Mount Sinai working on multi-site NIMH-funded clinical trials.

 Email: lcioffi@mail.yu.edu